carj/pyPreservica/docs/index.rst

 .. note::
-    The Deletion API below is only available when connected to version 6.2 or above systems
+    The Deletion API is only available when connected to Preservica version 6.2 or above

 Add manager.username and manager.password to the credentials file. ::